Humans are emotional beings; that is one of our wondrous gifts. We love and live passionately through the emotions that flow through us.

 It does take courage to seek, ask, and receive help.
 Just know that the purpose is never to make you dependent on other person’s support.
 Changing postures can feel strange and uncomfortable; professional support can help show you how and where to focus for maximum benefit, and it helps to reflect your progress back to you.
 The ultimate goal is for you to feel physically vital and emotionally free, with mental clarity and a spiritual connection that becomes your personal inner guide.

-Our Thriving Now Team is a group coaching service designed to help you establish powerful, new emotional postures… such as a feeling of surprising calm confidence… no matter what!
+Our Thriving Now Circle is a group coaching program designed to help you establish powerful, new emotional postures… such as a feeling of surprising calm confidence… no matter what!
 If you are interested in making a shift in how you process life situations emotionally, we encourage you to try out this program.
 You can start your membership today.